JDTic: Pharmacology

-JDTic is a long-acting ("inactivating") antagonist of the KOR, and is reported to be highly selective for the KOR over the μ-opioid receptor (MOR), δ-opioid receptor (DOR), and nociceptin receptor (NOP).
-However, in another study, JDTic showed little selectivity over the μ-opioid receptor, though it failed to block the effects of the selective μ-opioid receptor agonist sufentanil across a wide range of doses in animals.
-It has a very long duration of action, with effects in animals seen for up to several weeks after administration of a single dose, although its binding to the KOR is not technically "irreversible" and its long-acting effects are instead caused by altered activity of c-Jun N-terminal kinases.
+JDTic is a potent KOR antagonist, and is highly selective for KOR over μ- (MOR) and δ-opioid receptors (DOR), along with many non-opioid receptors.
+However, it shows modest affinity for the nociceptin receptor (NOP).
+In one study, JDTic showed little binding selectivity over the μ-opioid receptor, but it failed to block the effects of the selective μ-opioid receptor agonist sufentanil across a wide range of doses in animals.
+It has a very long duration of action, with effects in animals seen for up to several weeks after administration of a single dose, although its binding to the KOR is not irreversible; its long duration of action is instead caused by activation of a c-Jun N-terminal kinase.

 Animal studies suggest that JDTic may produce antidepressant, anxiolytic, and anti-stress effects, as well as having possible application in the treatment of addiction to cocaine and morphine.
 JDTic shows robust activity in animal models of depression, anxiety, stress-induced cocaine relapse, and nicotine withdrawal.